 Select a column filter criteria, and enter the filter value.
 This example uses the Run and Block Name columns as filter criteria.

-to filter for absolute tolerance values of
+for absolute tolerance values of

 To save the filter, enter a name in the Save Search As box.
 Click Save.